dokimar/RocketPatrol_mods/README.md

 Points Breakdown:
-(5)  Track a high score that persists across scenes and display it in the UI (5)  Allow the player to control the Rocket after it's fired (10) Display the time remaining (in seconds) on the screen (30) Implement a simultaneous two-player mode
+(5)  Track a high score that persists across scenes and display it in the UI (5)  Allow the player to control the rocket after it's fired (30) Implement a simultaneous two-player mode
 (60) Redesign the game's artwork, UI, and sound to change its theme/aesthetic (to something other than sci-fi)